beeper/bridge-manager/README.md

    available, although you can start chats using the `pm` command with the bridge bot.

+Currently the bridge will run in foreground, so you'll have to keep `bbctl run` active somewhere (tmux is a good option).
+In the future, a service mode will be added where the bridge is registered as a systemd or launchd service to be started automatically by the OS.

 ### 3rd party bridges
 3. Run `bbctl register -a <address> <name>` to generate an appservice registration file.